redwoodjs/redwood/docs/docs/docker.md

 ```

 Here's where we really take advantage multi-stage builds by copying from the `api_build` stage.
-All the building has been done for us—now we can just grab the artifacts without having to lug aronud the dev dependencies.
+All the building has been done for us—now we can just grab the artifacts without having to lug around the dev dependencies.

 There's one more thing that was built—the prisma client in `node_modules/.prisma`.
 We need to grab it too.